gitgoap/AI-Snipping-Tool/README.md

 <img src ="https://github.com/gitgoap/HackFest-24-IIT-Dhanbad/assets/117789470/325fe373-5215-4602-b582-1e2d3e91d96c" height= 300 >

-- Manually typing the displayed link is inefficient and prone to errors.
+- Manually typing the displayed link is inefficient and prone to errors if it can't be copied.

 </br>